LoopKit/loopdocs/docs/version/development.md

 * Automatically build a new version once a month, with automatic update included
 * Automatically update your fork of LoopWorkspace once a week if updates are available

-It is strongly recommended that all users of the released code (main branch), maintain this automatic schedule so they are never without a valid and up-to-date&nbsp;_<span translate="no">Loop</span>_&nbsp;in their  *TestFlight*  app.
+It is suggested that all users of the released code (main branch), maintain this automatic schedule so they are never without a valid and up-to-date&nbsp;_<span translate="no">Loop</span>_&nbsp;in their  *TestFlight*  app.

 For users of the `dev` branch, it is not uncommon to disable the automatic update portion so they can choose when to update their development version, but should probably keep the monthly build portion of the process.